Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Kolmogorov equations

 \subsection{Twice spatially differentiable solutions}

-In this section, we prove that the expectation of~\eqref{etstw} with~$t=T-s$ solves Kolmogorov's equation by the approach in~\cite{MR1731794}.
+In this section, we prove that the expectation of~\eqref{etstw} with~$t=T-s$ solves a Kolmogorov equation by the approach in~\cite{MR1731794}.
 The main ingredient beside differentiability of the associated semigroups, given in Theorem~\ref{fk2}, is that the SDE can be approximated in probability by an Euler-type approximation locally uniformly in initial time and space, which is given in Lemma~\ref{eulercan}.
-Throughout this section, we assume~$O = \mathbb{R}^n$.
+Throughout this section, we assume~$O = \mathbb{R}^n$ and as before that~$b,\sigma$ are nonrandom (this is enforced by Assumption~\ref{A3lya}).